greenhamsam/slate/source/index.html.md

 # Assets

-All of the asset types that we carry and their latest quoted best price from a supplier, and the most recently Inves quoted price for that asset.
+All of the asset types that we carry and their latest quoted best price from a Institution, and the most recently Inves quoted price for that asset.

 ```ruby
 require 'appia'